 When I returned home to Saskatoon, I continued in the lifestyle I had started.
 I still modeled on a smaller scale and would go out every night drinking with friends.
 By this time I was so far from God that I no longer felt bad about what I was doing.
 Oddly enough, I continued to go to church with my parents but I heard nothing.
 When standing to sing or pray I would be so hung over from the night before that it was all I could do not to fall over.
 I stayed away from the young adults at church, convinced that I had nothing in common with them and that if they knew the choices I was making, they wouldn’t want to be friends with me anyway.
 I was so deeply entrenched in darkness that I could not see my way out, nor did I want to.

 In the months and years following any guilt or remorse that I felt were shoved deep down, and for the most part were successfully ignored.
 I stayed with my boyfriend for a time but his behaviour was progressively getting worse.
 He went from bar fights to stealing gas and once when we were on his motorcycle we went on a wild ride outrunning the police in order to avoid getting a speeding ticket.
-His roommate was arrested for drug trafficking and although I never got into the habit of using, drugs and alcohol were always around me.
+His roommate was arrested for drug trafficking and although I never got into the habit of using, alcohol was always around me.
 My life became a monotonous chase for the next good time and I was getting tired.
 Eventually I started to wake up to the fact that I wasn’t having fun anymore and I was miserable.
 I had thought that I knew what was best for me, but my choices up to that point hadn’t brought me the happiness I was longing for.
 I felt let down by the world’s promises.
 Instead of feeling empowered I felt used and broken.
 Instead of the freedom I envisioned, I felt burdened and trapped.

 I finally hit such a low point in my life that I was ready to seek God’s will for my life, to ask for forgiveness for my sin and selfishness, to completely give up control and give it to Him instead.
 I felt like I had nothing to lose and everything to gain.